 5. Time Rules and Timeouts

-- In the CFL, after the play is over, the referee whistles the next play to start and the offensive has 20 seconds to snap the football.
+- In the CFL, after the play is over, the referee whistles for the next play to start and the offense has 20 seconds to snap the football.

 - Players in the NFL have 40 seconds to run an offensive play after the whistle.

-The scoring is the same in both leagues.
-A safety is two points, a field goal is three points, a touchdown wins six points, an kicked extra point is one point, and a conversion run is two points.
+The scoring is essentially the same in both leagues.
+A safety is two points, a field goal is three points, a touchdown is six points, a kicked extra point is one point, and a conversion run is two points.

 A notable exception is the single point, or rouge, which is only in the CFL.
 A single point is awarded to the kicking team when:

-- The kicking team misses a field goal or punts the football and the receiving team catches the football and decides not to run out of their own end zone.
+- The kicking team misses a field goal or punts the football and the receiving team does not return the ball out of their end zone.
 The kicking team then receives one point.

-- The kicking team misses a field goal or punts the football and the ball goes out of bounds in the end zone.
-The kicking team will receive one point.
+- The kicking team misses a field goal or punts the football and the ball goes through the end zone and out of bounds without being touched.

 If the game is tied at the end of the fourth quarter, the teams will play an overtime quarter to decide who will win.
 Regular season and overtime season formats differ between the two leagues.